Jimmy Valmer

-James "Jimmy" Valmer (/ˈvɑːlmər/), formerly Jimmy Swanson, is a fictional character from the American animated television series South Park.
+Jimmy Valmer (/ˈvɑːlmər/), formerly Jimmy Swanson, is a fictional character from the American animated television series South Park.
 He is voiced by Trey Parker.
 He is physically disabled, requiring forearm crutches in order to walk.

 Character biography

 In season 7 episode 2 "Krazy Kripples", it is explicitly stated that both Jimmy and Timmy were born with their disabilities.
 In any case, hampered by his legs, which in many cases he appears not to be able to use, Jimmy primarily uses his crutches both as substitutes for his legs and sometimes even as extra (weaponized) extensions for his arms.
 He prefers to be called "handi-capable".
 Jimmy is able to speak coherently, and his various aspirations on several different levels of journalism over time also sometimes even makes him more articulate than any of the other children, though his speech is largely affected by his stuttering, and sometimes also his tendency to end some of his sentences with "...very much".
 He aspires to be a stand-up comedian, and is often featured performing his routines.
 His catchphrase during his routines is "Wow, what a terrific audience!".
 Jimmy is commonly seen with Craig Tucker, Clyde Donovan, and Tolkien Black as part of "Craig's Gang".
 In the show's Season 5 DVD commentary, the show's creators stated that Jimmy was originally intended to be from another town but at some unspecified point moved to South Park as the character started to be written into more episodes.
 Despite his disability, he is also shown to be an extremely accomplished drummer, performing with Stan Marsh's death metal group Crimson Dawn in the episode "Band in China".

 In the 2021 special South Park: Post Covid, Jimmy has his own talk show named Late Night with Jimmy, à la Jimmy Kimmel Live!, and is called "the king of woke comedy".